tldr-pages/tldr/pages/common/nslookup.md

 `nslookup -type=NS {{example.com}} {{8.8.8.8}}`

-- Query default name server for a reverse lookup (PTR record) of an IP address:
+- Query for a reverse lookup (PTR record) of an IP address:

 `nslookup -type=PTR {{54.240.162.118}}`

-- Query your system's default name server for ANY available records using TCP protocol:
+- Query for ANY available records using TCP protocol:

 `nslookup -vc -type=ANY {{example.com}} `